Flores belongs to the Lesser Sunda Islands (Nusa Tenggara Timur shortened to NTT) of

-The island, 375 kilometers from east to west is mountainous, mostly green with dry parts in the north and west.
+The island, 375 kilometers from east to west is mountainous, mostly green with dry parts in the north, west and far east.
 The Trans Flores highway (around 660 kilometers) runs from Larantuka to Labuan Bajo and has many bends and offers awesome views.
 However today there is a kilometer 0 monument on a small road a few hundred meters beyond lake Asmara in Tanjung Bunga, 45 kilometers northwest of Larantuka to mark the beginning of the Trans Flores Road.

 HISTORY & FLORES TODAY

-according to the current Indonesian spelling).
+current Indonesian spelling).
 When the traders and missionaries came from Portugal they translated this name into “Cabo de Flores”, island of flowers.
 The

 Dutch finally renamed the island into Flores, island of flowers.
-Tanjung Bunga literally exists and is locates in the far east of Flores, about an hour north east from
+Tanjung Bunga literally exists and is located in the far east of Flores, about an hour north east from Larantuka.

 For further reading: about Flores on Wiki

 Flores today is a laidback island with few signs of the hasty world we live in.
 Traditions (adat) are still on a high level.
 People are living their calm and simple life.
 Most people live from what is given by nature eg fish, coffee, cocoa, cloves, candlenuts and seaweed.
 Industry in the few towns is low key.
 Cloth weaving (ikat) is a home industry mainly to provide their adat needs.
 In tourist areas and in particular Labuan Bajo people also find an income through the tourism industry.
 Many people try their chances on other islands to make money, for example on Jawa, Bali, Papua ore more nearby South Sulawesi and Timor or abroad in South East Asia and the Middle East.
 Economic progress is slow.

 The "whale" shaped island of Flores with Tanjung Bunga as the most eastern point.